TempusOwl/db-site/_docs/22-first-aid-guide.md

 Arnica cream is a homeopathic method known to speed the healing process of bruises and may be worth buying if you have a bruise prone partner (or you bruise yourself easily).
 One-Three after a bruise is visible use a heat pack or wash cloth soaked in warm water several times a day to promote healing on the area.
 Pain and tenderness should get better within a few days and the bruise should go away within a couple of weeks.

-## Problematic Medical Conditions
+## Medical Medications & Conditions
-- Any medical condition that causes excessive bleeding or inability for blood clot should never partake in impact play.
-It is possible to bleed out internally from certain medical conditions/diseases when bruised.
-While this is not by any means common, it is something to be aware of as a Dominant.
+- Hemophilia (inability to blood clot)
+- Diabetes & Blood Disorders
+- Aspirin (Increases the chances of bruising (which some abuse the medication for that function)
+- Blood Thinners
+These are all things that can create challenges for safe impact play.
+Any condition that causes healing, blood flow or platelets issues should consult their doctor or take small steps to find what is acceptable for their body & conditions.

 ## Joint Dislocation
 Occurs when too much pressure is applied to a joint causing it to slip outside of its joint.
 This will cause the joint to lock up and the individual's joint will be unable to move.
 You should not try to reset a joint unless you have medical training.
 Instead, call 911 where paramedics can reset the joint back in place or bring you to the hospital to have it performed in a safe way.
 Trying to reset a joint improperly can cause muscle and nerve damage potentially that can be permanent.
 - If it occurs untie and remove any stress/force on the affected joint and position the person somewhere safe where they can relax.
 Stay with the person and keep them engaged and help keep their mind off it, as not to cause panic or shock until help arrives.

 # First For Aid Cuts & Abrasions
 - Consider buying a well-stocked premade first aid box if nothing else.
 You can buy a basic kit with plenty of sterile gauze, creams, bandages, antiseptics and more in neatly marked boxes.
 They are a good purchase even outside of BDSM to throw inside a car too, as well as your house.
 If you are serious about first aid, do things outside of BDSM such as outdoor hiking perhaps look into making your own first aid kit as well.
 Pre-made first aid kits often have lot of “fluff”.
 - Clean the area with mild soap and water or saturate with a spray.